Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-North American stock futures pointed lower early Wednesday as oil prices continued to struggle, hitting their lowest levels in seven months.
+U.S. stock futures pointed flat to slightly higher start Wednesday as oil prices continued to struggle, hitting their lowest levels in seven months.
 Benchmark Brent crude fell toward the $45 (U.S.) mark in trading in overseas, continuing losses seen a day earlier.
 West Texas Intermediate was in the mid-$43 (U.S.)-a-barrel range.
 On Tuesday, crude prices dropped 2 per cent as the familiar concerns of supply overhang and rising U.S. production continued to weigh.

-On Wall Street and Bay Street, futures were in the red ahead of the opening bell.
+On Wall Street futures started out firmly in the red but eventually turned modestly positive as crude prices steadied.
+On Bay Street, futures signalled a weaker start to the day.
 On Tuesday, the Dow managed a fresh record but wasn't able to hold early gains, eventually falling into negative territory.
 S&P energy stocks lost 1.25 per cent during the session.
 The Toronto Stock Exchange’s S&P/TSX composite index finished Tuesday with triple-digit losses, as energy shares led the declines.
 Nine of the indexes 10 subsectors finished lower.

 "The challenge is well understood - OPEC-led output restraint and the current price levels have not been sufficient to reduce global oil supply enough to make a dent into inventory levels," Societe Generale's Kit Juckes said in a note.